Information and Notices

 Please call the Administration Office for details.
 780.691.4465

-In conjunction with last year's Bulrush restoration project, the WWMC will be hosting a free workshop this spring, demonstrating the use of Bioengineering as an alternative to hard armoring to protect shorelines.
+About?
 Bioengineering is a technique using natural materials to stabilize soils.
-It offers an economical and sustainable method of stabilizing slopes while promoting the successful reclamation of disturbed sites.
+It offers an economical and sustainable method of stabilizing slopes, while promoting successional reclamation of disturbed sites.

 FireSmart Neighborhood Awareness Workshop